 It isn’t clear exactly why this is, but it could be to do with how quickly certain chemicals from fat can get into the blood and its proximity to these vital organs.

 A healthy body weight is important for children as well as adults

-One in five children are overweight or obese before they begin primary school, and one in three children are overweight or obese by the time they leave.
+One in five children are overweight or obese before they begin primary school, and one in three children is overweight or obese by the time they leave.

 Obese children are more likely to grow into obese adults, and obese adults are more at risk of cancer.
 It is possible overweight children may be at increased risk of cancer as adults, regardless of what they grow up to weigh, but the evidence isn’t clear.

-By encouraging your children to lead a healthy lifestyle, you can help them keep a healthy body weight as a child as well as later on in life.
+By encouraging your children to lead a healthy lifestyle, you can help them keep healthy body weight as a child as well as later on in life.